Fat Transfer in Orange CT

-Fat transfer, also known as fat grafting, is a procedure in which a doctor removes fat from areas of excess, for example thighs, abdomen, etc. and injects the fat into areas that may lack volume, such as breasts or buttocks.
+Fat transfer, also known as fat grafting, is a procedure in which a doctor removes fat from areas of excess, for example, thighs, abdomen, etc. and injects the fat into areas that may lack volumes, such as breasts or buttocks.

 Fat transfer can offer a long-term, natural-looking result to improve body contours.

 Fat transfer is ideal for candidates who are in good general health and have excess fat in some areas and who want to increase fat volume in others.
 Good candidates do not have circulation problems, either from a medical condition or from smoking.